Lean-Mean-Protein-Machine-Learning/LMPM/docs/get_started.md

 # Getting started with LMPM

-## For users

-Here we will write instructions on how to use the module to make predictions for a protein of interest.
-We will do so when the module is finished.

-## For developers

-### Brief summary HERE - if you want to start working on this fast, read this and forget about the rest
+## Brief summary HERE - if you want to start working on this fast, read this and forget about the rest

 1. Clone the repo if you haven't done so: